Unramifiedness of Galois representations attached to weight one Hilbert modular eigenforms mod p: Galois representations

 \section{Galois representations}

 This section contains the proof of the main theorem.
 It is based on the Hecke operators $T_\fp^{(k)}$ for $\fp \mid p$ and the Frobenius operators~$V_P$, constructed in the previous section.
+A form will be called constant if its adelic $q$-expansion (see \S\ref{adelic-q-exp}) is reduced to its constant term in $\Fbar_p [\cC\ell_F^+] $.
 We start with a study of the $T_\fp^{(p)}$-action on $h\cdot f$ where $f$ is a given non-constant $T_\fp^{(1)}$-eigenform.
 Next we recall the construction of the Galois representation attached to a weight $1$ eigenform, by finding an ordinary eigenform of higher weight in characteristic~$0$ with congruent eigenvalues.
 Wiles' theorem describing the local behaviour at $\fp$ of ordinary Galois representations along with some commutative algebra allows us to prove the theorem.

 Let $\Sigma$ be any finite set of primes of~$F$ containing those dividing $\fn$, and consider the abstract Hecke algebra